opendp/opendp/docs/source/user/constructors/combinators.rst

 Composition
 -----------

-OpenDP has a basic composition combinator for composing a list of measurements into a new measurement.
+OpenDP has a basic composition combinator for composing a list of measurements into a new measurement:
+:func:`opendp.combinators.make_basic_composition`.

 .. doctest::